 What can it tell me?

-Well with the standard free version of Strava, there is plenty to check out.
-It provides you with details such as the moving time, average speed, elevation gain, and max speed with these stats also viewable in a graph to show your performance over the course of your ride.
+With the standard free version of Strava, there is plenty to check out.
+It provides you with details such as the moving time, average speed, elevation gain, and max speed - with these stats also viewable in a graph to show your performance over the course of your ride.
 With all this data to hand, it really helps you to get off your backside and try and beat your previous performance.
+This is all tracked over the course of your year, so all of your hours on the move are recorded for you.

 King of the Mountain